CDQuant: Greedy Coordinate Descent for Accurate LLM Quantization: Related Work

-Recent works have sought to improve upon GPTQ.
-One popular strategy here is to identify and isolate problematic weights before applying GPTQ.
-For example, SpQR~\citep{dettmers2023spqr} isolates outlier weights and keeps them at full precision, quantizing only the remaining values using GPTQ.
-Similarly, OWQ~\citep{lee2023owq} identifies weights that are highly sensitive to small perturbations and excludes them from the GPTQ quantization process.
 Another promising direction involves transforming the weights into a different basis before quantization.
-Both QuIP~\citep{chee2024quip}, and FrameQuant~\citep{adepu2024framequant} take this route and perform quantization in the transformed space using GPTQ.
-In all these approaches, we could potentially substitute GPTQ with \algo~and expect to see further improvements in performance.
+QuIP~\citep{chee2024quip}, and FrameQuant~\citep{adepu2024framequant}, SpinQuant~\citep{spinquant}, QuaRot~\citep{quarot} take this route and perform quantization in the transformed space using GPTQ.
+In all these approaches, we could potentially substitute GPTQ with \algo~and expect to see further improvements in performance (see Section~\ref{sec:exp} for empirical evidence).
 Other promising methods such as AWQ~\citep{lin2023awq}, AffineQuant~\citep{ma2024affinequant}, suppress the effect of outliers in input activations by adjusting their scale and transferring it to weights.
 They then perform the standard MinMax quantization on the rescaled weights.
 One could replace MinMax with GPTQ, \algo~to improve the performance of these techniques (see Table~\ref{tab:awq_pplx} for a comparison of \algo~with AWQ).

 While working on our paper, we came across QuantEase~\citep{behdin2023quantease}, a parallel research effort sharing similar goals as ours for improving GPTQ.
 While both methods leverage the concept of coordinate descent, QuantEase adopts a cyclic approach for weight updates, whereas our work employs a greedy strategy.
 Although our experiments (Appendix~\ref{sec:quantease_numbers}) indicate comparable performance between the two methods, our work extends beyond QuantEase by introducing specialized algorithms for group/sub-channel quantization, not just full-channel quantization.
 Additionally, we develop novel block coordinate descent algorithms that further improve the performance.
 That being said, both these works (QuantEase and ours) collectively highlight the potential of coordinate descent algorithms in outperforming GPTQ.